evmos/academy/docs/articles/governance/community-pool.md

 Evmos token-holders can cast a vote to approve spending from the Community Pool to fund development and projects in the Evmos ecosystem.

-## Why create a proposal to use Community Pool funds?
+## Why create a proposal to use community pool funds?

 There are other funding options, most notably the [Evmos Grants Program](https://medium.com/evmos/announcing-evmos-grants-78aa28562db6).
 Why create a community-spend proposal?